Southeast Iowa Working Horse Challenge

 Points based on location of mark, behind the point of the shoulder

 The horse and rider will show how they work as a team in demonstrating their cattle handling skill.
 The contest begins as the pair approaches the herd.
-The horse and rider have 90 minutes to peal the cow, from and hold, away from the herd.
+The horse and rider have 90 seconds to peal the cow from and hold away from the herd.

 o Horse quitting a cow